 Building assessments are ongoing, managed by the county and in partnership with Preservation Maryland and the Maryland Historical Trust.
 Ken Short is an architectural historian with Howard County, and he’s been gathering as much information as possible to guide property owners in the renovation and recovery process.
 A week ago, he had assessed around 50 buildings, and was working as quickly as he could before Main Street access was closed again.

 “We’re looking at the significant historic features and the threats to them, and making notes of features that may not have been damaged but we want to keep an eye on protecting them as this work is going on,” Short said.
 “Historic preservation is at the table, and people understand its importance.”

-For more resources, check out Preservation Leadership Forum's free publication "Treatment of Flood-Damaged Older and Historic Buildings."
+For more resources, check out our free publication "Treatment of Flood-Damaged Older and Historic Buildings."

 Once again, Ellicott City will look different, but everyone is hard at work cleaning up under the guidance of fire and safety crews.
 Facebook pages are full of offers of support and services, jobs, homes to sleep in, and more.

 Tom Coale serves as Vice Chair of the Ellicott City Partnership, an organization that preserves the city’s heritage and promotes economic growth.
 He’s been diligently providing detailed updates on his blog, HoCo Rising, with information on fundraising and volunteer efforts, guidelines and statements from the county, and specific needs for property owners and residents.

 “Our main focus is to get our residents, merchants, and property owners back on their feet as much as possible,” he said.

 ECP has been meeting with individuals to offer Visa gift cards and connect them to the right resources, whether it’s the Red Cross, or state and federal agencies; he cautions those looking to help to leave the t-shirts, socks, and teddy bears at home.